10 Best HVAC Companies in Ferguson, MO

 • Monitor for potential problems.
 Monitoring your system for problems — for example, by checking your thermostat and energy bills regularly — helps you catch issues before they get too expensive.

 • Keep your system clean.
-Keeping your condenser fan blades, ductwork, indoor evaporator coil, and grills clean helps your system function optimally and reduces the risk of mold growth.
-The National Air Duct Cleaners Association recommends that you clean your HVAC system whenever it begins to look dirty.
+Keeping your condenser fan blades, ductwork, indoor evaporator coil, and grills clean helps your system run and reduces the chance of mold growth.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system whenever it begins to look dirty.

 • Change filters regularly.
-Changing your air filters or washing them every 30–90 days allows efficient air circulation through your system.
-You should also try to keep debris from accumulating on the outside components of your HVAC.
+Changing your air filters or washing them every 1–3 months allows smooth air circulation through your HVAC system.
+Also try to keep debris from accumulating on the external parts of your HVAC.

 • Change the position of your blinds seasonally.
 During winter, leave your blinds open so your home benefits from passive solar heat.
 In summer, keep blinds shut to block out heat.
 Doing both helps minimize the amount of work your HVAC system is required to do.